Joe Schoen: Buffalo Bills

 On May 14, 2017, Schoen was hired by the Buffalo Bills as their assistant general manager, reuniting with general manager Brandon Beane, whom Schoen worked with during his time in Carolina.
 Schoen worked with Brian Daboll, whom he ended up hiring as the Giants head coach after being hired as the Giants general manager.
 Schoen was there when the team drafted Josh Allen.

 New York Giants

 On January 21, 2022, Schoen was named the general manager of the New York Giants.
-Schoen is the first Giants general manager since George Young was hired in 1979 who had no previous ties to the franchise.
+Schoen is the first Giants general manager since George Young was hired in 1979 to have no previous ties to the franchise.
 Schoen's first job as general manager was hiring a new head coach.
-He hired Buffalo Bills offensive coordinator Brian Daboll, with whom he was in the Bills organization previously.
-Schoen also led the draft effort, selecting Oregon Defensive End Kayvon Thibodeaux and Alabama Offensive Tackle Evan Neal, respectively, with the Giants two first round picks.
+He hired Buffalo Bills offensive coordinator Brian Daboll, with whom Schoen worked during the new general manager's tenure in Buffalo.
+Schoen also led the draft effort, selecting Oregon defensive end Kayvon Thibodeaux and Alabama offensive tackle Evan Neal, respectively, with the Giants two first-round picks.
+He also drafted cornerback Deonte Banks with the 24th overall pick in the 2023 NFL draft, and wide receiver Malik Nabers with the 6th overall pick in the 2024 draft.

+During Schoen's tenure, he hired several new scouts and embraced a digital draft board.
+However, he was widely criticized for a string of poor decisions.
+These included signing quarterback Daniel Jones to a four-year $160 million contract in the 2023 offseason, as Jones struggled, only winning three more games as the starter before he was released in November 2024.
+Schoen was also criticized for letting running back Saquon Barkley walk in free agency, eventually signing with the division rival Philadelphia Eagles.
+Schoen has also faced backlash for selecting Neal and Banks in successive drafts.
+Schoen's decision to re-sign Darius Slayton to a three-year, $36 million contract in March 2025 has also been criticized.